History of Winona Ryder in Timeline

 Loading Video...

-1990: Starring roles in Edward Scissorhands and Mermaids
+1990: Starring in Edward Scissorhands and Mermaids

 Loading Video...

-1990: Starring roles in Edward Scissorhands, Mermaids, and Welcome Home, Roxy Carmichael
+1990: Starring Roles in Edward Scissorhands, Mermaids, and Welcome Home, Roxy Carmichael

 Loading Video...

-1991: Role in Night on Earth
+1991: Starring in Night on Earth

 In 1991, Winona Ryder played a young taxicab driver in Jim Jarmusch's independent film Night on Earth.